Abdelmohaymn/Weather-App/README.md

-Simple Weather App using Retrofit & Api from https://www.weatherapi.com/ \n\n You can get weather in any city from settings fragment I alse added a button which get weather in your current location U+1F60E You can use dark mode U+1F609
+Simple Weather App using Retrofit & Api from https://www.weatherapi.com/

+You can get weather in any city from settings fragment

+I alse added a button which get weather in your current location U+1F60E

+You can use dark mode U+1F609

 Here some screenshots ..
 U+1F447
 ![Screenshot_٢٠٢١٠٩١٤-١٤١١٣٩](https://user-images.githubusercontent.com/68782059/133256269-d9af79e7-7c9d-4d54-9acc-3324b0811fb7.png)